v3rse/site/source/_posts/oss-step1-git-mastery.md

 ![Git](https://imgs.xkcd.com/comics/git.png)

 I've been thinking about about getting into open source for the longest time.
-To get the procrastination out of the way I decided to blog about starting.
-And publish the blogs!!..oooh scary.
+To get the procrastination out of the way I decided to blog about  this journey.
+And publish the posts!!..oooh scary.

 I'm guessing since I'm going to be working with GitHub a lot it's about time I faced this weird little monster called `git`.

-Coming from an Java background I used `SVN`...a lot.
+Coming from a Java background I used `SVN`...a lot.
 It was simple enough to use at work and with an IDE you didn't even have to know the commands.
-But `git` has proven a bit more difficult to master mainly because I haven't used it as frequently as I may have wanted.
+But `git` has proven a bit more difficult to master mainly because I hadn't used it as frequently as I may have wanted.
 Plus it doesn't seem as easy to understand as `SVN` mainly because:

 > It is a distributed Version Control System (VCS)!!

 Which means:
 * You’ll have a __local repository__ which lives inside a special folder named `.git`.
-This you can commit changes even when offline.
+With this you can commit changes even when offline.
 * You’ll normally (but not necessarily) have a __remote, central repository__ where different collaborators may contribute their code.
 * Each of those contributors has an __exact clone__ of the repository on their local workstation.

-Types VCS
+VCS Types
 ---
 ![Local version control](https://git-scm.com/book/en/v2/book/01-introduction/images/local.png)
 *Local version control*